-The report aims to demonstrate how a deeper understanding of the recruitment process and candidate application behaviour can help us tackle some of the most pressing issues in the Indian labour market today, including the causes of educated unemployment, low female labour force participation, a lack of skill development, and more.
+The goal of this report is to demonstrate how both labour market and recruitment policy can be informed by a better understanding of candidate application behaviour.
+This un- derstanding can, in turn, help us tackle some of the key challenges in the modern Indian labour market — high levels of educated unemployment, a lack of skill development, low levels of female labour force participation, and more.